 With the emergence of cloud services such as AWS, the threat landscape has evolved, but with the right preparation any company can implement security practices in AWS that significantly reduce the potential impact of a cyber-attack.

 While the story of Code Spaces is perhaps the worst case scenario of what could happen when a hacker successfully attacks an organization’s AWS environment, an incident that results in downtime of even a few hours could have a sizable impact.
 For example, in August 2016, a six-hour application outage at Delta Airlines delayed flights for hundreds of thousands of passengers and is estimated to have cost the company tens of millions of dollars.
 Below are a set of best practices that every organization should implement to protect their AWS environments and the applications deployed in them.
+You can also download our ebook to learn how a CASB can protect your AWS environment, and the custom applications running in AWS.

 AWS infrastructure security best practices